Transconnectome/SwiFT/README.md

 ## 7. Define the Dataset class for your own dataset.
 * The data loading pipeline works by processing image and metadata at 'project/module/utils/data_module.py' and passing the paired image-label tuples to the Dataset classes at 'project/module/utils/data_preprocessing_and_load/datasets.py.'
 * you should implement codes for combining image path, subject_name, and target variables at 'project/module/utils/data_module.py'
-* you should define Dataset Class for your own dataset at 'project/module/utils/data_preprocessing_and_load/datasets.py.'
+* you should define Dataset Class for your dataset at 'project/module/utils/data_preprocessing_and_load/datasets.py.'
 In the Dataset class (__getitem__), you should specify how many background voxels you would add or remove to make the volumes shaped 96 * 96 * 96.

 ### Citation